SpiderSec101/WAPT/Test Cases/Readme.md

 - [ ] security.txt
 - [ ] .env
 - [ ] .git

+## Questions
+- [ ] How the client and the server interacts
+  - Reverse Proxies
+  - CDN
+  - Firewalls
+  - Load Balancers
+  - Virtual Host
+- [ ] How does the app pass data
+  - Body (x-www-urlencoded / multipart-formdata / json)
+  - URL (Traditional / RESTful format)
+- [ ] Where and how does the app talk about users
+  - Authentication and Authorization
+  - Where (Tokens / Cookies / API Calls)
+  - How (UID / email / username)
+- [ ] Multitenancy and User levels
+  - Multitenancy (customer / normal user / employee)
+  - User Levels (user / admin)
+- [ ] A unique Threat Model (CIA)
+- [ ] Past security researches, previously discovered vulns
+- [ ] How the app stores data
+  - Database
+  - S3 Buckets
+  - Image Uploads
+  - Comments
+  - Profile Data
+- [ ] How the framework handles or protect itself from different vulns

 ## Bruteforcing (Directories / parameters)
 - [ ] dirsearch
 - [ ] ffuf